About

 Single video

-3. Locate the desired entry and click the three dots to the right and select Captions & Enrich (legacy).
+- Locate the desired entry, click the three dots, and select Captions & Enrich (legacy).

 Multiple videos

-• Unit – This option only appears in the event that different Reach profiles (budgets) are configured for each unit in your account.
-The selected unit will be charged for the captions request.
+- Unit – This option only appears if different REACH profiles (budgets) are configured for units in your account.
+The selected unit is charged for the request.

-• Source Media Language - Select the source media language from the drop-down menu.
-The options in the menu are dependent on your REACH plan.
+- Source Media Language - Select the language spoken in the media.
+Available languages depend on your REACH plan.

 4. Click Submit.